Post-Purchase CX··23 min read

 The Aftermarket Revenue You're Losing

-Research from the Association for Manufacturing Excellence (AME) suggests that between 55% and 70% of spare part purchases for consumer appliances and electronics are made from third-party sources, even when the original manufacturer offers the same parts.
-The reason is friction: customers cannot find the right part quickly enough, so they go to a marketplace that makes it easy.
-As explored in our piece on the spares and accessories opportunity, this is one of the most systematically undervalued revenue streams in physical goods manufacturing.
+The missing parts problem sits at one end of a much larger revenue gap.
+The global spare parts market is valued at over $800 billion and growing at roughly 7% per year (Mordor Intelligence, 2024), yet for most manufacturers the majority of that value flows to third parties.
+Research from the Association for Manufacturing Excellence suggests that between 55% and 70% of spare part purchases for consumer appliances and electronics are made from third-party sources, even when the original manufacturer offers the same parts at a comparable price.
+The reason is not price — it is friction.
+Customers cannot find the right part quickly enough through the manufacturer's channel, so they go to a marketplace that surfaces the answer in seconds.
+As explored in our piece on the spares and accessories opportunity, the missing part scenario is the highest-intent buying moment in the post-purchase lifecycle.
+Brands that remove the friction capture revenue that would otherwise leave their ecosystem within 24 hours of the customer opening the box.

 How Connected Products Solve the Missing Part Problem